-This really is the BEST biscotti recipe!
-We're taking crispy biscotti, studded with large chunks of toasted walnuts, sweet figs, and creamy white chocolate.
+Crispy biscotti, studded with large chunks of toasted walnuts, sweet figs, and creamy white chocolate chips.
 Cardamom and cinnamon complete these crunchy Italian cookies.
-Also, try my pumpkin biscotti!
+If you love biscotti, give my pumpkin biscotti a try too!

 It's a cozy, rainy day here in Montana, the kind of day you want to spend in the kitchen baking.
-And since I've been contemplating the creation of this Best Biscotti Recipe for quite some time, I decided that today is the perfect day to make it happen.
+And since I've been contemplating the creation of this fig biscotti recipe for quite some time, I decided that today was the perfect day to make it happen!

 Jump to: